reuters-graphics/graphics-svelte-components/README.md

       index.svelte 👈
 ```

-Be sure to export your component from the libraries entry module, `src/lib/index.js`:
+Be sure to export your component from the library's entry module, `src/lib/index.js`:

 ```javascript
 // src/lib/index.js